-When a board separation jig or disc separator is used, if the following precautions are not observed,
+\ When a board separation jig or disc separator is used, if the following precautions are not observed, a large board deflection stress will occur and the capacitors may crack.

 Use router type separator if at all possible.

 (1) Example of a suitable jig